Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 Tea tree oil is a natural acne treatment that seems to work excellently.
 It thrashes BP, as despite being slower to calm pimples, it’s far less likely to backfire and cause new acne.

+5% concentration is optimal, as that’s what the two direct studies on acne used.
 Of course, topical treatments will never succeed alone, because acne starts inside the body.
 You have to change your diet and lifestyle.

 However, tea tree oil is an excellent short term solution, for desperately calming an angry pimple on the night of a hot date or important business meeting.

-Tea tree is a famous essential oil, which you’d probably heard of long before acne darkened your doorstep, but one contender which still lurks in the shadows is lemongrass oil.
+Tea tree is a famous essential oil, which you’d probably heard of long before acne darkened your doorstep.
+However, the most promising obscure essential oil is probably lemongrass oil.

 This remedy is a distillation of the leaves and stems of the lemongrass plant, a 6 foot high clump of lemon-scented grass which grows in tropical climates.
+In traditional Sri Lankan and Indian villages, lemongrass tea is known as fever tea, since that’s what they drink it for.

 NEXT: forget creams and moisturisers – discover the ultimate acne-clearing diet